Call to order: 01352 757777

 How much hay to feed a laminitic horse

-If you don’t know the calorie/energy (DE) level of your forage then you can calculate the amount to be fed to maintain weight at 2% of body weight to maintain weight or 1.5% of the body weight, if the horse needs to lose weight.
+If you don’t know the calorie/energy (DE) level of your forage, then you can calculate the amount to be fed to maintain weight at 2% of body weight to maintain weight or 1.5% of the body weight if the horse needs to lose weight.

 Another approach to weight loss is to decide how much weight you want your horse to lose and calculate 2% of that number.
 You can then choose either 1.5% of present body weight or 2% of the future body weight you want the horse to be and feed whichever gives you the greatest feed amount.
-What you should never do is feed a horse or pony prone to laminitis less than 1.5% of body weight as this could lead to weight loss which fuels further laminitis.

-We hope this helps horse owners understand the implications of understanding just how forage protein levels can affect all horses, especially horses prone to laminitis.
-A simple nutritional analysis of forage can help you manage your horse’s diet so that it is healthy, at the right weight and those prone to laminitis are managed correctly.
+A simple nutritional analysis of forage can help you manage your horse’s diet so that it is healthy and at the right weight and those prone to laminitis are managed correctly.

 A Forageplus employee handling a forage analysis sample